-Management, under the supervision and with the participation of the chief executive officer and chief financial officer, conducted an evaluation of the disclosure controls and procedures as defined in Rule 13a-15(e) as of the fiscal quarter ended on June 30, 2008.
-Based upon that evaluation, the Chairman, Chief Financial Officer and Chief Executive Officer concluded that our disclosure controls and procedures were effective in that they failed to initially disclose include in the initial 10-KSB the conclusion regarding Disclosure Controls and Procedures.
+Management, under the supervision and with the participation of the chief executive officer and chief financial officer, conducted an evaluation of the disclosure controls and procedures as defined in Rule 13a-15(e) as of the fiscal year ended June 30, 2008.
+Based upon that evaluation, the Chairman, Chief Financial Officer and Chief Executive Officer concluded that our disclosure controls and procedures were ineffective in that they failed to initially disclose to detect that we had omitted the conclusion regarding Disclosure Controls and Procedures include in the in the initial 10-KSB the conclusion regarding Disclosure Controls and Procedures.